 Hunt Ortmann is one of the foremost authorities on California construction law, contracts, dispute resolution and litigation offering additional legal services in the areas of business and commercial law, employment matters and labor law compliance, real estate, insurance and suretyship.

 Omel Nieves is a senior shareholder, Chief Operating Officer, and named partner of the Pasadena based law firm Hunt, Ortmann, Palffy, Nieves, Darling & Mah, Inc. Mr. Nieves specializes in complex litigation with an emphasis on construction, real estate, and business law matters.
-With over 25 years of experience, Mr. Nieves has earned a national reputation for excellence in his field, successfully representing a wide range of clients within the construction and real estate industries including builders, developers, public entities, contractors, sub contractors, suppliers, and homeowners associations.
-Representing such notable clients as Scripps College, Art Center College of Design, Peterson Brothers Construction, Inc., Morrison Concrete, PT Hutchins Ltd., and the Philippines based Church of Christ, Mr. Nieves has litigated many cases in which the amount in controversy was in excess $100 Million.
+With over 30 years of experience, Mr. Nieves has earned a national reputation for excellence in his field, successfully representing a wide range of clients within the construction and real estate industries including builders, developers, public entities, contractors, sub-contractors, suppliers, and homeowners associations.
+Representing such notable clients as Scripps College, Art Center College of Design, Los Angeles World Airports, City of Pasadena, Water Replenishment District of Southern California, HBE Corporation, Peterson Brothers Construction, Inc., and the Philippines based Church of Christ, Mr. Nieves has litigated cases in which the amount in controversy was in excess $100 Million.
 A successful trial attorney, he has obtained substantial verdicts for his clients.

 In addition to his construction and real estate practice, Mr. Nieves is an accomplished business litigation lawyer.
 He has represented businesses in a wide variety of sectors and has assisted his clients in the formation and dissolution of business entities as well as in resolving complex partnership disputes involving intellectual property and trade secrets.
 His achievements have been widely recognized over the past decade.
 He has been named as one of California’s Super Lawyers each year since 2007 and has been recognized as one of Pasadena’s Top Lawyers since 2010